Rust-Cameroon/useful-resources/README.md

 ## Introduction

-*Do you want to be convinced that Rust is worth learning?* Let us show you the [True Nature of the Force](https://brson.github.io/fireflowers/).

 The main documentation is always the best beginning, so if you haven't read it yet, start by reading the [Rust docs](https://www.rust-lang.org/en-US/documentation.html).
 You can also have the ebook versions of the doc [here](http://killercup.github.io/trpl-ebook/) and [here](https://github.com/lise-henry/books/).

 ### Tag meanings